It took me a while to understand the power of goals and the need to have them in my life.

 Under Career you might set a goal of mastering certain aspects of your current role by the Fall; having a career planning meeting with your boss or HR; or developing a training plan to advance your career.

-Try it … this time next year you can be sitting and reviewing how you did in all of those categories and planning for next year!
-Good luck!
+Try it … this time next year you can be sitting and reviewing how you did in all of those categories and planning for the following year!

 "If you aim at nothing, you will hit it every time."